ubicucsd/bootcamp_18_19/9_Phylogenetics.md

 The answer is twofold:

-1. On a broader scale, an understanding of phylogenetics
+1. On a broader scale, an understanding of phylogenetics gives us a better understanding of the living world, and how we + our fellow organisms fall into it.
+We can answer questions about how we are linked to jellyfish, and how that relationship has shaped the world around us.

+2. On a smaller scale, phylogenetics also provides key information about genetic drift, the evolution of genes and diseases, and the development of molecular differences between organisms.

 ### How Does it Work?